 The UN High Commissioner for Refugees (UNHCR) carries out a series of checks, including a robust identification process, before referring a refugee to the resettlement scheme.

 The Home Office carries out further screening, including medical and security checks, before entry to the UK.

 The Home Office has the right to reject potential refugees on security, war crime or other grounds.

-By the time a UNHCR-referred refugee arrives in the UK they have been through a two-stage vetting process so the government has a clear record of who is entering the country.
+By the time a UNHCR-referred refugee arrives in the UK they have been through a 2-stage vetting process so the government has a clear record of who is entering the country.

 Find out more in the Syrian Vulnerable Person Resettlement fact sheet.